Oliver-Loeffler/image-registration/README.md

 ![Models and Transforms Interfaces](docs/interfaces_models_and_transforms.png)

-# Examples
+# Examples (see example-modular)

 There are some demos available, how this library is supposed to be used:

-* `net/raumzeitfalle/registration/examples/DemoFourpointsOnlyWithMissingMeas.java`
+* `net/raumzeitfalle/registration/examples/modular/DemoFourpointsOnlyWithMissingMeas.java`
-* `net/raumzeitfalle/registration/examples/DemoFourpointsScanner.java`
+* `net/raumzeitfalle/registration/examples/modular/DemoFourpointsScanner.java`
-* `net/raumzeitfalle/registration/examples/DemoFourpointsStandard.java`
+* `net/raumzeitfalle/registration/examples/modular/DemoFourpointsStandard.java`
-* `net/raumzeitfalle/registration/examples/DemoMultipoint.java`
+* `net/raumzeitfalle/registration/examples/modular/DemoMultipoint.java`
-* `net/raumzeitfalle/registration/examples/DemoMultipointMagnification.java`
+* `net/raumzeitfalle/registration/examples/modular/DemoMultipointMagnification.java`
-* `net/raumzeitfalle/registration/examples/DemoMultipointOneDimensional.java` (not yet validated)
+* `net/raumzeitfalle/registration/examples/modular/DemoMultipointOneDimensional.java` (not yet validated)
-* `net/raumzeitfalle/registration/examples/DemoMultipointResidual.java`
+* `net/raumzeitfalle/registration/examples/modular/DemoMultipointResidual.java`

-The class `net.raumzeitfalle.registration.examples.Demo` is used to define all examples.
+The class `net.raumzeitfalle.registration.examples.modular.Demo` is used to define all examples.
 This template allows it, to configure and parameterize the evaluation process as needed.

 The following example code shows, how alignment on 4 selected locations works, with info only locations being removed.
 First order (scale/ortho) will be calculated on